Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

 An immediate corollary of the above lemma shows that the ``correct'' chain of the coding scheme fully simulates~$\pi_0$.
-Indeed, Claim~\ref{clm:skip-bound} ensures that $\Skip_A\ge n/5$ by the end of the protocol.
+Indeed, the proof of Claim~\ref{clm:skip-bound} suggests that by the end of the coding scheme there were at least $n/5$ uncorrupted Alice-skipped rounds.
 Furthermore, the corruption on Bob's side is bounded to $(1/5-\eps)n$.
 Lemma~\ref{lem:stronger} then gives that

 Yet, we still need to prove that the protocol outputs, in round~$n$, a chain that contains $T(n)$ as a prefix.
 In other words, we need to prove that the \emph{correct} chain is a prefix of the \emph{longest} chain.
 This is the goal of Section~\ref{sec:resilience-proof} below.